Webmail Email | Accessing Email Guide

 If you try to access webmail from behind a firewall that blocks port 2096, the previous URL will not work.
 Instead, you can use one of the following URLs:

 However, for shared hosting accounts, your browser will display a warning message that the certificate does not match the domain name.
 As long as the certificate is from a2hosting.com (which it should be), you can disregard this warning.

 - In the Email Address text box, type the e-mail address for the account you want to access.

 - In the Password text box, type the password for the e-mail account.

 - Click .

-- Select the webmail application that you want to use.
+- If this is the first time you are accessing webmail for the account, select the webmail application that you want to use.
 You can click Enable AutoLoad and webmail will load the selected application automatically the next time you log in.